As the U.S.-Iran ceasefire deadline looms, here are the main sticking points

 The other big demand coming from Washington centers on Iran's nuclear program – and whether Tehran will accept limits on nuclear enrichment.

-In an interview with The John Fredericks Show Monday, President Trump said Iran would return to negotiations, but insisted Tehran "will not have a nuclear weapon."
+In an interview with The John Fredericks Show Monday, an AM radio talk show, President Trump said Iran would return to negotiations, but insisted Tehran "will not have a nuclear weapon."

 "They're going to negotiate," Trump said.
 "And if they don't, they're going to see problems like they've never seen before."